Easy Chicken Lo Mein

 Chicken Lo Mein Recipe

 I love Asian meals and making them at home is even better.
 Not only does it save us money, but you also know the ingredients going into it.
 This Chicken Lo Mein recipe is just as amazing as it looks.
-The chicken is soft and juicy and the pasta is flavorful.
+The chicken is soft and juicy, and the pasta is flavorful.

-If you are looking for something so simple and easy to make, this easy chicken lo mein recipe is it!
-Jace loved it so much that he had it for dinner and then took it to school the next day.
-He literally told his friends at school that he made it.
-I asked him what would happen if they came over and asked how he made it, he said he would just let "Mom help with the recipe."
+If you're looking for something simple and easy to make, this Chicken Lo Mein recipe is it!
+Jace loved it so much he had it for dinner and then took it to school the next day.
+He literally told his friends he made it.
+I asked what would happen if they came over and asked how, and he said, “I’ll just let Mom help with the recipe.”
 This kid cracks me up.

 This easy and flavorful chicken lo mein recipe is quick to prepare, customizable to your preferences, and perfect for a family-friendly dinner.